lukaszgryglicki/facade/README.md

 3. Start `./docker_ssh.sh`: user name is "facade", password is "facade".
 4. Once logged in, try: `sudo bash` (use "facade" password)
 5. To run fresh analysis of kubernetes repos (71 repositories) do: `cd /facade/utilities` and then `python facade-worker.py` - be very patient...
 71 repos to clone & analyse
+6. You can also use `./run_facade.sh` script
-6. Go to `localhost:8888 in Your browser` or use Your domain name or external IP (if You have one) instead of local host
+7. Go to `localhost:8888 in Your browser` or use Your domain name or external IP (if You have one) instead of local host
-7. Click manage to see admin options, login with username: "admin", password "admin"
+8. Click manage to see admin options, login with username: "admin", password "admin"
-8. If You do not want to run full analysis of k8s repos, You can restore DB from dump, there is a file: `facade_populated.sql.xz` in `/facade/dumps`
+9. If You do not want to run full analysis of k8s repos, You can restore DB from dump, there is a file: `facade_populated.sql.xz` in `/facade/dumps`
-9. Run `xz -d /facade/dumps/facade_populated.sql.xz && mysql -ufacade -pfacade facade < /facade/dumps/facade_populated.sql.xz` to restore fully populated k8s analysis (done on 2017-06-07)
+10. Run `xz -d /facade/dumps/facade_populated.sql.xz && mysql -ufacade -pfacade facade < /facade/dumps/facade_populated.sql.xz` to restore fully populated k8s analysis (done on 2017-06-07)
-10. Also take a look at `http://localhost:8888` to see results.
+11. Also take a look at `http://localhost:8888` to see results.

 ### Server setup: